Guidance Documents for Searching Grey Literature

 • Theses and dissertations: There are a number of databases dedicated to theses and dissertations, which you can search using your search terms.
 See the box below for links to these resources.

 • Identify government agencies, and international and non-governmental organizations, that might publish technical papers and reports on your topic.
 Search their websites or any online libraries that they may provide.
-For example, the WHO has a number of searchable online collections and the World Bank now makes all of their publications openly available online.
+For example, the World Health Organization (WHO) has a number of searchable online collections and the World Bank now makes all of their publications openly available online.

-• Contact known researchers in the field to determine if there are any ongoing or unpublished studies that s/he may be aware of.
+• Contact known researchers in the field to determine if they are aware of any relevant ongoing or unpublished studies.